 Economic Factors and Next Year's Budgets and Rates

 The following key economic indicators reflect the growth and prosperity of the Town.

-- Stable bedroom community with constant population. - The property tax rate was stable at 20 cents per \$100 of valuation.
+- Stable bedroom community with constant population. - The property tax rate was increased to 23 cents per \$100 of valuation.